John Riel Casimero: Casimero vs. Edwards

 In his second title defence, Casimero faced undefeated Charlie Edwards, on September 10, 2016, on the undercard of Gennady Golovkin vs. Kell Brook at The O2 Arena in London, England.
 Casimero was on the offensive for most of the fight, as Edwards was unable to deal with Casimero's ring craft.
 Casimero upped the pace in the tenth round, and dropped Edwards with a left hook.
 Edwards beat the count, but as soon as he got up, Casimero unleashed a flurry of punches towards the challenger, which prompted the referee to end the fight immediately.

 Super flyweight

-On September 16, 2017, Casimero faced Jonas Sultan for IBF title eliminator.
+On September 16, 2017, Casimero faced Jonas Sultan in an IBF title eliminator.
 He lost via 12-round unanimous decision.

 Bantamweight

 Following Casimero's successful title defense against Charlie Edwards in September 2016, he moved up in weight, fighting in non-title bouts at super-flyweight, bantamweight and even one bout against Jose Pech at featherweight before settling at the bantamweight division, where he defeated Ricardo Espinoza Franco via twelfth-round knockout to win the WBO interim bantamweight title in his first fight in the United States on April 20, 2019.
 He defended the interim title on August 24, 2019, against Cesar Ramirez, winning via tenth-round knockout, to become full WBO bantamweight titleholder Zolani Tete's mandatory challenger, setting up a showdown with Tete.